604-3 A. SEMI-ANNUAL REPORTING

 Example - ATAP Eligibility is Redetermined

-Lisa receives ATAP and FS benefits for herself and her two children.
+Lisa receives ATAP and SNAP benefits for herself and her two children.
 On July 25th, Lisa’s ATAP case manager reports Lisa started working on July 22nd, but did not have wage information.
 The caseworker requests verification of the new earnings.
 When the verification comes in, the caseworker redetermines ATAP eligibility and benefit amount counting the new income, decreasing the ATAP payment beginning September.
-FS eligibility and benefit amount for September must now be recalculated using the new ATAP payment amount and the new earnings information.
+SNAP eligibility and benefit amount for September must now be recalculated using the new ATAP payment amount and the new earnings information.
 The worker sends timely notice of adverse action for September and documents the action in the case file.

 Example - Medicaid Eligibility is Redetermined